 Unknown but interesting facts about Ashoksundari

-- Mata Parvati was very happy to receive her daughter, so Mata gave a boon to Ashok Sundari that she would be married to a powerful man like Devraj Indra.
+- Mata Parvati was pleased to receive her daughter, so Mata gave a boon to Ashok Sundari that she would be married to a powerful man like Devraj Indra.

 - Ashokasundari symbolizes beauty and desires born of devotion and knowledge.
 Hunda symbolizes greed and evil.
 Nahusha symbolizes the learning of Yoga, justice, goodness, and courage.